Prodigy (rapper): Illness and death

-In an interview with Vibe in November 2000, Prodigy spoke about what inspired him to directly address his battle with sickle cell disease in his song "You Can Never Feel My Pain", from his debut studio album H.N.I.C.
+In an interview with Vibe in November 2000, Johnson spoke about what inspired him to directly address his battle with sickle cell disease in his song "You Can Never Feel My Pain", from his debut studio album H.N.I.C.
 He attributed his nihilism to the "permanent physical suffering" caused by his lifelong battle with the condition.

-On June 20, 2017, it was reported that Prodigy had died at the Spring Valley Medical Center in Las Vegas, Nevada, while hospitalized for complications related to his sickle-cell anemia.
-He was performing in the Art of Rap Tour in Las Vegas with Havoc, Ghostface Killah, Onyx, KRS-One, and Ice-T when he was hospitalized.

-According to a coroner's report, Prodigy was admitted to Spring Valley Medical Center after suffering a significant medical episode arising from his life-long battle with sickle-cell anemia.
-Days later, on the morning of June 20, he was found unresponsive by hospital staff.
-It was reported at the time that Prodigy died from accidental choking.
-The complaint, which was filed on behalf of the family by the Gage Law Firm, alleges that the Spring Valley hospital breached their duty of care for Prodigy by "failing to maintain a working IV access," and by "failing to continuously monitor oxygen levels" as ordered by physicians in the hospital, and that those failures led to Prodigy's death.
+On June 18, 2017, Johnson was hospitalized at the Spring Valley Medical Center in Las Vegas, Nevada, due to complications related to sickle cell anemia.
+He had been performing with Havoc, Ghostface Killah, Onyx, KRS-One, and Ice-T on the Art of Rap Tour in Las Vegas, and he had fallen ill during a meet-and-greet with fans due to hot weather aggravating his condition.
+Johnson was found unresponsive by hospital staff two days later, and he was pronounced dead.
+The cause of death was initially thought to have been related to his sickle cell disease, but it was later confirmed as accidental choking.
+A lawsuit filed on behalf of Johnson's family by the Gage Law Firm alleged that Spring Valley Medical Center breached their duty of care for Johnson by "failing to maintain a working IV access", and "failing to continuously monitor oxygen levels" as ordered by physicians in the hospital, and that those failures led to Johnson's death.